-The rider or supplemental benefit premium, charge, value or benefits are determined by referencing the base policy features or performance.
+After issuance, the rider or supplemental benefit premium, charge, value or benefits are determined by referencing the base policy or contract features or performance.

-base policy value or benefits are determined by referencing the rider or supplemental benefit features or performance.
+After issuance, the base policy or contract value or benefits are determined by referencing the rider or supplemental benefit features or performance.
 The deduction of rider or benefit premium or charge from the contract value is not sufficient for a determination by reference.

 If a term life insurance rider on the named insured[s] on the base life insurance policy does not meet the conditions of Paragraph D above, and either (1) guarantees level or near level premiums until a specified duration followed by a material premium increase; or (2) for a rider for which level or near level premiums are expected for a period followed by a material premium increase, the rider is separated from the base policy and follows the reserve requirements for term policies under VM-20, VM-A and/or VM-C, as applicable.

-For all other riders or supplemental benefits on life insurance policies not addressed in Paragraphs B through E above, the riders or supplemental benefits may be included with the base policy and follow the reserve requirements for the base policy under VM-20, VM-A and/or VM-C, as applicable.
-For a given rider, the election to include riders or supplemental benefits with the base policy shall be determined at the policy form level, not on a policy-by-policy basis.
+For all other riders or supplemental benefits on life insurance policies or annuity contracts not addressed in Paragraphs B through E above, the riders or supplemental benefits may be valued with the base policy or contract and follow the reserve requirements for the base policy or contract under VM-20, VM-21, VM-22, or VM-A, VM-C, VM-M, and VM-V, as applicable.
+For a given rider, the election to include riders or supplemental benefits with the base policy or contract shall be determined at the policy form level, not on a policy-by-policy basis, and shall be treated consistently from year-to-year, unless otherwise approved by the domiciliary commissioner.

+Any supplemental benefits and riders offered on life insurance policies or annuity contracts that would have a material impact on the reserve (for VM-20 and VM-22) or TAR (for VM-21) if elected later in the contract life, such as joint income benefits, nursing home benefits, or withdrawal provisions on annuity contracts, shall be considered when determining reserves (for VM-20 and VM-22) or reserves and TAR (for VM-21).
+The company must assume that policyholders’ and contract holders’ efficiency will increase over time unless the company has relevant and credible experience or clear evidence to the contrary.
+For example, policyholders with living benefits and annuitization in the same contract should generally be assumed to use the more valuable of the two benefits.

 VM-01: Definitions for Terms in Requirements